 Actions that Can Result in a DWI in The Bronx

 Regardless of whether someone has a prior DWI condition on their record, the requirements that a prosecutor must meet in court to secure a conviction remain the same.
 New York Vehicle and Traffic Code §1192 states that a driver breaks the law when:

 - They have a blood/alcohol content of .08 percent or more

 - A combination of drugs and alcohol impairs their ability to drive

-Consequences for a Third DWI Conviction
+What are the Penalties for a Third DWI Conviction?

 A conviction for DWI due to intoxication because of any substance is a misdemeanor-level offense that carries a trio of penalties.
 A third offense carries these same penalties but to a higher degree.
 To qualify as a third offense, the convictions must all be within a ten-year period.